1 oz Silver Britannia Oriental Border (2019)

-This is a brand new 2019 1oz special edition Silver Britannia coin, featuring a stunning oriental border and following on from last year’s successful reception of the coin.
+This is a 2019 1oz special edition Silver Britannia coin, featuring a stunning oriental border and following on from last year’s successful reception of the coin.
 Coins will be packed loose for small orders, in foil packs of 20, or monster boxes of 500.
 The coin is limited in issue to 100,000 pieces and is minted to 999 purity.
 The obverse features the fifth portrait of Queen Elizabeth by renowned artist Jody Clark, sat on the same dimpled background of the standard issue Britannia.
 While the reverse of the coin offers the familiarity of Philip Nathan’s 1987 design of the iconic Britannia holding a trident and shield, the coin’s unique edging stands it apart from all others.
 The complexity of the coin design is completed by a radial background in between the border and Britannia.
 Like other silver Britannias, the Oriental Border edition boasts a £2 face value.

 The intricate oriental border is inspired by the famous Royal Pavillion in Brighton and the Chinese-themed rooms within Buckingham Palace itself.
 This coin design and launch is perhaps the most obvious nod towards the growing Chinese market yet.
 The Royal Mint’s increasing recognition of the powerful Asian market has been demonstrated since 2013.
 Traditionally the mint could be accused of a more inward-looking approach, where the international demand came purely from those admiring the heritage and style of British made goods.
 However, with the massive population in China already holding a penchant for precious metals, and the middle classes swelling, the mint have looked to exploit the opportunity of circulating their coins into this region.
 In 2013 they updated the purity of both the silver and gold Britannias to 24 carat.
 Anyone in the know recognised this move as a strategy to appeal to the Asian market, where 22 carat coins simply don’t cut the mustard.
 All their 1oz coins have been minted to 24 carat purity ever since.